-A new study from researchers at the University of Oxford found that ditching animal products could reduce your carbon footprint by up to 73 percent.
+A new study from researchers at the University of Oxford found that by ditching animal products your dietary carbon footprint can be eliminated by 73 percent.

 Published in Science, this new study is one of the most comprehensive to date.
 Researchers analyzed the harmful effects animal agriculture has on the planet and reviewed data from nearly 40,000 factory farms in 119 countries.

 In addition to greatly reducing your carbon footprint, researchers found that if everyone went vegan, global land use could be reduced by 75 percent.
 This would be comparable to the size of the United States, China, Australia, and the whole European Union combined.
 Let that sink in.

 What’s more, the study confirmed that a vegan world would save countless animals, including wildlife, since factory farming is one of the main causes of wildlife extinction.

 Lead author of the study Joseph Poore explains:

 A vegan diet is probably the single biggest way to reduce your impact on planet Earth, not just greenhouse gases, but global acidification, eutrophication, land use and water use.
 It is far bigger than cutting down on your flights or buying an electric car.

 Similarly, a recent report from Farm Animal Investment Risk and Return found that the meat industry is jeopardizing the Paris climate agreement by failing to properly report its emissions, despite being the single largest contributor to climate change.